Property Taxes by State – A Complete Rundown

 Effective Property Tax Rate for Owner-Occupied Home

 New Jersey has the highest property taxes by state in the US.
 Still, the Garden State remains among the best places to flip houses in America.
-Its effective property tax rate is 2.47%, not much higher than the 2.27% in Illinois.
+Its effective property tax rate is 2.49%, not much higher than the 2.27% in Illinois.
 New Hampshire rounds up the list of the top three states with the highest property tax.
-New Hampshire’s effective tax rate is 2.18%, with Connecticut the only other state with a property tax of over 2% (2.14%).
+New Hampshire’s effective tax rate is 2.18%, and it’s the only other state with a property tax of over 2% besides Connecticut (2.14%).